-Typically, CLIP~\cite{CLIP} employs contrastive learning on text-image pairs, enabling a range of applications like few-shot image classification ~\cite{gao2021clip_cls,zhang2021tip_cls,zhang2021vt_cls,zhou2021learning_cls}, image segmentation ~\cite{rao2021denseclip_detect_seg,zhou2021denseclip_seg}, object detection ~\cite{rao2021denseclip_detect_seg,Detic}, and 3D perception \cite{DepthCLIPv2,PointCLIP,DepthCLIP,PointCLIP_v2,zhou2023uni3d,zhang2023clip,chen2023clip2scene,hegde2023clip}.
-In light of their emerging ability, some works~\cite{DepthCLIP_auty,DepthCLIPv2,DepthCLIP,VPD} have tried to apply vision-language models for monocular depth estimation.
-Particularly, DepthCLIP~\cite{DepthCLIP} leverages the semantic depth response of CLIP with a depth projection scheme to conduct zero-shot monocular depth estimation.
-WorDepth \cite{zeng2024wordepth} learned the variational prior distribution of 3D scenes from text captions.
-RSA \cite{zeng2024rsa} predict scale using language description to align relative depth to metric scale.
-While language has been applied in various aspects of 3D perception, our work is the first to use language priors in diffusion models to leverage the geometric prior aligned with the language description to enhance 3D perception.
+\textbf{Language for monocular depth estimation.} Vision-Language models ~\cite{Dino,Blip-2,Blip,Dinov2,CLIP} acquire a comprehensive understanding of languages and images through pre-training under diverse datasets, thereby establishing a robust foundation for downstream tasks.~\cite{yang2024unitouch, yang2024neurobind, DSPoint, iQuery,PointCLIP,DepthCLIP,PointCLIP_v2,zeng2024wordepth,zeng2024rsa,ni2025efficient,tong2024metamorph,kim2024openvla,ni2025homer}.
+For example, CLIP~\cite{CLIP} use contrastive learning on text-image pairs, which allows for various applications.
+These include few-shot image classification ~\cite{gao2021clip_cls,zhang2021tip_cls,VT-CLIP}, object detection ~\cite{rao2021denseclip_detect_seg,Detic}, image segmentation ~\cite{rao2021denseclip_detect_seg,zhou2021denseclip_seg}, and 3D perception \cite{DepthCLIPv2,PointCLIP,DepthCLIP,PointCLIP_v2,zhou2023uni3d,zhang2023clip,chen2023clip2scene}.
+Given their growing capabilities, some research~\cite{DepthCLIP_auty,DepthCLIPv2,DepthCLIP,VPD} has focused on applying vision-language models to monocular depth estimation.
+Specifically, DepthCLIP~\cite{DepthCLIP} utilizes CLIP's semantic depth response as an ordinal relationship alongside a depth projection method to conduct zero-shot monocular depth estimation.
+WorDepth \cite{zeng2024wordepth} learns the variational prior distribution of 3D scenes from text.
+RSA \cite{zeng2024rsa} predicts scale using language description to align relative depth to metric scale.
+Although language has been incorporated into several areas of 3D perception, its influence on diffusion-based monocular depth estimation has yet to be thoroughly investigated.